Set image display properties

 Beta:

 Processing templates can also be added to tiled imagery layers using the same process as dynamic imagery layers.
-Once added to tiled imagery layer, the processing template can be used to visualize the imagery layer in the web map.
+Once it's added to a tiled imagery layer, the processing template can be used to visualize the imagery layer in the web map.

 Configure multidimensional settings

-Only one slice of a multidimensional imagery layer can be displayed at one time.
+Only one slice of a multidimensional imagery layer can be displayed at a time.
 The slice is defined by the variable and dimensions specified in the multidimensional settings.
 You can change the current display slice by selecting different options from the drop-down menus.

 The range of slices available for display in Current display slice can be limited by modifying the Multidimensional extent value.